The Powers Protocol

 - All DAO actions must run through the governance flow provided by

 Powers.sol. - Uses a non-weighted voting mechanism: one account has one vote.
+Accounts vote with their roles, not with their tokens.

 State Variables

-_actions:mapping(uint256 actionId => Action)_mandates:mapping(uint16 mandateId => AdoptedMandate)_roles:mapping(uint256 roleId => Role)_deposits:mapping(address account => Deposit[])
+Section titled “State Variables”_actions:mapping(uint256 actionId => Action)mandates:mapping(uint16 mandateId => AdoptedMandate)roles:mapping(uint256 roleId => Role)_blacklist:mapping(address account => bool blacklisted)

 Functions